Lying in your CV or misrepresenting it, is wrong and unacceptable. It is going to get you outed, shamed, and fired...almost for sure.

 This whole agenda is only useful if you take it one step further and start plotting out how you are going to make these lies a reality.
 What skills do you need to acquire?
 What projects do you need to undertake?
 Who do you need to network with?
-When do you want to start and how quickly within the year you want to complete it?
+When do you want to start and how quickly within a year you want to complete it?

 3. "Just Do It"- As NIKE says

 "I am convinced this is the best career advice I have, a modern-day version of ‘dress for the job you want.’
-Craft your CV to how you want it to look, and then figure out how you’re going to make that piece of fiction, a piece of non-fiction in year’s time".
+Craft your CV to how you want it to look, and then figure out how you’re going to make that piece of fiction, a piece of non-fiction in a year’s time".

 Finally executive your action plan.
 Lying on your CV is unacceptable.
 But, using your CV as a way to hone your career development objectives is an interesting way to set yourself up for success.